coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 4. Customize Pinned Repositories as desired

 ## Local Commands:
-* Git init
-  To create a local Repo
+* Git init  --  To create a local Repo
-* Git status
-	To see if there are files to be staged or commited to the Repo Posh-Git and Visual Studio Code both provide other means for observing the status of a Repo
+* Git status  --  To see if there are files to be staged or commited to the Repo.
+Posh-Git and Visual Studio Code both provide other means for observing the status of a Repo.
+* Git diff  --  Shows file differenences not yet staged
-* Git add  [filename or '.']
-  To stage modified files (usually Git Add .)
+* Git add  [filename or '.']  --  To stage modified files (usually Git Add .)
+* git reset [file] --- Unstages the file preserving contents
+* git commit  --  will invoke the editor for a commit message
-* Git commit -m "message"
-  To add new versions of a file to the Repo
+* Git commit -m "message"  --  To add new versions of a file to the Repo
-* Git Log
-  --oneline (one line per commit)
-	  **....There are other options to add here**
+* Git Log  --oneline (one line per commit)  **....There are other options to add here**

 Visual Studio Code can be used to add and commit files as well.